-The principal law governing environmental protection in Kenya (EMCA) identifies NEMA as the authority to address and respond to environmental issues.
-In the event of a hydrocarbon release where the RP is unable or unwilling to carry out the Environmental Unit functions effectively (as described in Section 5.5.9 of this NCP), NEMA will assume any technical role in the Environmental Unit of the National-IMT (even though liability will always remain on the polluter), and request KMA to activate this NCP.
+In addition of being the lead agency for the development, maintenance and implementation of this Onshore-NCP, the principal law governing environmental protection in Kenya (EMCA) identifies NEMA as the authority to address and respond to environmental issues.

+In the event of a hydrocarbon release where the RP is unable or unwilling to carry out the Environmental Unit functions effectively (as described in Section 5 of this Onshore-NCP), NEMA will assume any technical role in the Environmental Unit of the National-IMT (even though liability will always remain on the polluter), and activate this Onshore-NCP if necessary.